cfpb/development/accessibility.md

 ### Keyboard Testing

-You don't need any special hardware for your first accesibility test.
+You don't need any special hardware for your first accessibility test.
 Keyboard testing is making sure that every part of your website can be accessed by tabbing through the keyboard and is done with the `tab`, `shift + tab` and `enter` keys.